clean-code-craft-tcq-2/tdd-buckets-JyothiLakshmikanth/README.md

 1. Operation Action : Check for Valid/InValid Sequence.
     Expected Results : Check for breach Type.
 If Valid Sequence Breach Type would be VALID and if it is InValid Sequence Breach Type would be INVALID
-1. Operation Action : If it is InValid Sequence Error Message to be sent to client Expected Results : Error INVALID-SEQUENCE to be sent
 1. Operation Action : For Valid Sequence check for Max and Min Value.
     Expected Action : check if the Max and Min Value that is found from the Valid Sequence is as expected Value
 1. Operation Action : For Valid Sequence check the Readings